palveeen22/palveeen22/README.md

 Passionate about art, surfing, and programming, I have seamlessly combined my creative inclinations with my experience as a software developer.
 With a strong passion for writing high-quality, maintainable, and thoroughly tested code, I consistently hold myself to the highest standards of software development.
 I am driven to continuously learn and adapt to new technologies and programming languages, always seeking to expand my knowledge and improve my skills.

-* 🌍  I'm based in Jakarta, ID
-* 🧠  I'm learning everything JavaScript
+* 🧠  I'm learning everything about Web and Mobile App Development..
 * ⚡ Fun fact: I'm Macaroni lover, so people call me Macaronnie 😂!